Surging Orioles drop Nationals into cellar with 7-3 victory

 Nationals: Strasburg (hand) threw only 16 pitches Friday night in his second start of the season, and manager Dave Martinez saw no option but to shut down the 2019 World Series MVP.
 “I don’t think this is going to get better soon.
 We tried,” Martinez said.
 “So right now, we’re just going to try see if we can get him healthy.”

 Orioles: CF Austin Hays was put on the 10-day IL with a non-displaced rib fracture, an injury that originated when he was hit by a pitch several days earlier.
-Manager Brandon Hyde expected Hays to miss the minimum 10 days.
+Hyde expected Hays to miss the minimum 10 days.
 OF Cedric Mullins was called up from the team’s alternate training site. … RHP Jorge López was activated from the IL.
 He was obtained off waivers from KC on Aug.
 9 and will be used initially as a long reliever.

 MEMORABLE DEBUT

 Luis García was back in the Nationals starting lineup Saturday after playing second base and going 2 for 5 with an RBI in his first big league game Friday night.
 The 20-year-old stepped in for Starlin Castro, who went on the IL with a broken wrist.
-Speaking through an interpreter, García said his major league debut was “a moment that I always dreamed of.
-After I got the (first) base hit, I relaxed even more than I was before that.”

 UP NEXT